FirelyTeam/firely-docs/firelynetsdk/model/datatypes.rst

 ``Identifier`` and ``Quantity``.
 The `FHIR specification <http://www.hl7.org/fhir/datatypes.html>`__ describes which elements are part of these data types.

-The API has created classes for each of the data types, with fields for each of the elements.
+The SDK has created classes for each of the data types, with fields for each of the elements.
 Most of the elements will be of a primitive data type, but you can also encounter complex types within a complex data type.